Ludwig II of Bavaria: Ludwig and Wagner

-Wagner, however, was now planning his great personal opera house at Bayreuth.
+Wagner was now planning his great personal opera house – the Bayreuth Festspielhaus.
 Ludwig initially refused to support the grandiose project.
-However, when Wagner exhausted all other sources, he appealed to Ludwig, who loaned him 100,000 thalers to complete the work.
+When Wagner exhausted all other sources, he appealed to Ludwig, who loaned him 100,000 thalers to complete the work.
 Ludwig also paid for the Wahnfried villa for Wagner and his family to reside in, constructed 1872–74.
 In 1876, Ludwig attended the dress rehearsal and third public performance of the complete Ring Cycle at the Festspielhaus.

-Theater
+Theatre

-Ludwig's interest in theater was by no means confined to Wagner.
-In 1867, he appointed Karl von Perfall as director of his new court theater.
-Ludwig wished to introduce Munich theater-goers to the best of European drama.
+Ludwig's interest in theatre was by no means confined to Wagner.
+In 1867, he appointed Karl von Perfall as director of his new court theatre.
+Ludwig wished to introduce Munich theatre-goers to the best of European drama.
 Perfall, under Ludwig's supervision, introduced them to Shakespeare, Calderón, Mozart, Gluck, Ibsen, Weber, and many others.
 He also raised the standard of interpretation of Schiller, Molière, and Corneille.